Photo by Luis Garcia

 THE AMAZON NEEDS US NOW

 The Amazon Rainforest is at a tipping point.
 Rapid destruction and inadequate sustainable actions threaten its survival.
 Innovative, nature- and culture-positive solutions are urgently needed to restore this vital ecosystem and preserve its biocultural heritage.
 We have a responsibility to act now.
-Amazon Research Internacional exists to address the environmental challenges the Amazon faces by uniting modern science with traditional knowledge to champion stingless bee preservation, safeguard lowland and high-altitude rainforests, and honor indigenous wisdom and traditional medicine.
+Amazon Research Int exists to address the environmental challenges the Amazon faces by uniting modern science with traditional knowledge to champion stingless bee preservation, safeguard lowland and high-altitude rainforests, and honor indigenous wisdom and traditional medicine.

 • Conservation